wsafight/fixi/README.md

 The [HTTP method](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods) of the request will be determined by the `fx-method` attribute.
 If this attribute is not present, it will default to `GET`.
 This attribute is case-insensitive.

-fix sends the [request header](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers) `FX-Request`, with the value `true`.
+fixi sends the [request header](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers) `FX-Request`, with the value `true`.
 You can add or remove headers using the `evt.detail.cfg.headers` object, see the `fx:before` event below.

 If an element is within a form element or has a `form` attribute, the values of that form will be included with the